AlvarBer/Persimmon/docs/src/implementation.md

 ---------------
 ![Implementation of the first interface](images/interface.png)

-For the first iteration the priority was to get a proof of concept in order to see where the difficulties can appear, with a few simple classifiers and cross-validation techniques.
+For the first iteration, the priority was to get a proof of concept in order to see where the difficulties can appear, with a few simple classifiers and cross-validation techniques.
 As such a button-based interface with very limited workflow creation was chosen.